Accelerating Universe from Constraints: The free theory of a constrained scalar

 \subsection{\textbf{{The massless theory}}}

-So far we have always assumed that the scalar must be massive.
-However, it is also possible to realize the case when its mass is zero and appears only multiplying the non-minimal coupling.
-In this case, the Ricci scalar vanishes,
+So far we have always assumed that the scalar must be massive, $m\neq0$.
+However, it is also possible to realize the case when its mass is zero.
+For completeness, we will consider this case in this subsection.
+In particular, the vanishing of the mass of the constrained scalar modifies the constraint such that the Ricci scalar vanishes,